 - Behavioral Medicine: (Drs.
 Bangsberg, Becker, Borba, Fricchione, Greenfield, Kagee, Joska, O’Cleirigh, Safren): behavioral inhibition; substance abuse; adherence to Antiretroviral Therapy (ART); effectiveness of Cognitive Behavioral Therapy (CBT) in depression, etc.

 - HIV/AIDS Related Mental Health (Drs.
 Bangsberg, Earls, Kagee, Joska, Maling, O’Cleirigh, Safren, Ware): social determinants of ART adherence; impact of HIV on social network and economics; comorbidities with psychiatric disorders; interventions for high-risk behaviors in adolescents and adults, etc.

 How to apply

-We will be accepting applications for the first year of the fellowship on a continual basis until June 30, 2013 or until the two available spots have been filled.
+We will be accepting applications for the second year of the fellowship on a continual basis until June 30, 2014 or until the available slot has been filled.

 For any additional questions, please email Ms. Leah Briggs at MGHGlobalpsychiatry@partners.org.